S1ddharthaShukla/grish/README.md

 └── LICENSE
 ```

 **Note:** since this shell uses Unix-specific headers, it will likely not run on Windows.
-I haven'tt tested it on Windows or macOS.
+I haven't tested it on Windows or macOS.

 ## Build Instructions